 Burden of Proof

-Securities and Exchange Commission (SEC) Regulation D, Rule 506 provides a federal exemption for private offerings without regard to the dollar amount of the offerings.
-Sales, other than to accredited investors as defined by Regulation D, Rule 501 of the Securities Act of 1933, are limited to no more than 35 purchasers who either alone or with their purchaser representative have the knowledge and experience to evaluate the merits and risks of the offering.
-Offers and sales of securities under Rule 506 are also exempt in Kansas.
+Securities and Exchange Commission (SEC) Regulation D, Rule 506 under the Securities Act of 1933 provides a federal exemption for private offerings without regard to the dollar amount of the offerings.
+Sales, other than to accredited investors as defined by Regulation D, Rule 501 are limited to no more than 35 purchasers who either alone or with their purchaser representative have the knowledge and experience to evaluate the merits and risks of the offering.
+Offers and sales of securities under Rule 506 can also be exempt in Kansas.

 Possible Other Exemption: Please note that under